Fraud Blocker

 A roll of roofing underlayment

 When it comes to underlayment for your roof in Florida, there are several types to choose from, each with its own advantages and suitability for specific situations.
-Here are some common types of underlayment materials:
+Here are some common types of underlayment materials used in the sunshine state:

 Asphalt-saturated felt, also known as roofing felt or tar paper, is a traditional underlayment material.
 It is made from organic or fiberglass mat saturated with asphalt and coated with a fine mineral finish.